nataliep3/DATA4380-LLM-NP/README.md

 ### Data

 * Data:
-  * Type: open-source .pdf files downloaded [here](https://www.ncbi.nlm.nih.gov/)
+  * Type: open-source PDF files downloaded [here](https://www.ncbi.nlm.nih.gov/)
-    * Input: '.pdf' files, with text later extracted for ease of use
+    * Input: `.pdf` files, with text later extracted for ease of use
-    * Output: '.json' files containing summaries and comparisons created by the LLM
+    * Output: `.json` files containing summaries and comparisons created by the LLM
-  * Size: 25-50 '.pdf' files used
+  * Size: 25-50 `.pdf` files used
   * The first iteration used only 25 unique papers, and the second iteration used 50 unique papers, including the 25 from the first iteration

 #### Preprocessing / Clean up